Characters of Final Fantasy XII: Cid Bunansa

-Cid is confronted by Vaan, Balthier and company at the Draklor Laboratory, which results in a fight that Cid loses.
-Cid survives the encounter and flees.
-Cid goes to the Pharos lighthouse to invoke the Sun-Cryst's full power, revealing himself to the main characters there once Gabranth is defeated.
+Cid is confronted by Vaan, Balthier and company at the Draklor Laboratory, only to lose and flee.
+He goes to the Pharos lighthouse to invoke the Sun-Cryst's full power, revealing himself to the main characters there once Gabranth is defeated.
 Enraged, Gabranth tries to attack Cid, who teleports out of the way as Venat throws the judge against a wall.
-Cid fights Vaan, Balthier and the rest of the party once again, and again loses.
-Cid dies after the battle, dissolving into energy absorbed by the Sun-Cryst before it is destroyed and fully activates his final airship, the Bahamut.
-A character named Cid appears or is mentioned in every main Final Fantasy title.
-He made his debut appearance in Final Fantasy II, though this appearance is the first Final Fantasy game to feature a Cid character as a villain.
-Cid was voiced by John Rafter Lee in English and by Chikao Ōtsuka in Japanese.
+Cid fights Vaan, Balthier and the rest of the party once more, and again loses.
+He dies after the battle, dissolving into energy absorbed by the Sun-Cryst before it is destroyed and fully activates his final airship, the Bahamut.
+A character named Cid appears or is mentioned in every main Final Fantasy title; this appearance is the first Final Fantasy game to feature a Cid character as a villain.
+Cid is voiced by John Rafter Lee in English and Chikao Ōtsuka in Japanese.